Seoul, South Korea (Outgoing Program)

-30% of the classes are offered in English and Loyola students will be able to take courses in their major as well as common curriculum classes.
+Sogang’s classes are offered in English.
+Loyola students will be able to take courses in their major as well as common curriculum classes.
 Loyola students are fully integrated into the regular programs with Korean students.
-This allows exchange students to experience Korean culture to the fullest extent.

-Undergraduate Programs with courses in English: a list of the programs can be found at this website.
-To view the specific courses in a major, click on 'Courses Offered' from the menu on the upper left, select 'Undergraduate School' in the drop down menu, and then the specific major in the next drop down menu.
+Click here to see a list of Undergraduate Programs with courses in English.
+To view the specific courses in a major, click on 'Courses Offered' from the menu on the upper left, select 'Undergraduate School' in the Position drop down menu, and then the specific major in the next drop down menu.
 Make sure to check the case for "Courses for Exchange Students".
 The following programs have courses in English:

 School of Social Sciences